Caesars Entertainment Corporation [CZR] – Analyzing the CZR using Fundamentals and Trend Analysis

 What about valuation?
 This company’s Enterprise Value to EBITDA is 11.84 and its Total Debt to EBITDA Value is 8.84.
 The Enterprise Value to Sales for this firm is now 2.85.
 Caesars Entertainment Corporation [CZR] has a Price to Book Ratio of 4.05, a Price to Cash Flow Ratio of 9.08.

-This stock’s Beta value is currently 1.41, which indicates that it is 47.05% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 24.08.
-This stock, according to these metrics, is currently Oversold.
+This stock’s Beta value is currently 2.12, which indicates that it is 29.25% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 39.26.
+This RSI score is good, suggesting this stock is neither overbought or oversold.

 Conclusion: Is Caesars Entertainment Corporation [CZR] a Reliable Buy?